jonathan-sanchez/codecademy-java-projects/README.md

-## This is my personal repository for my Code Academy Java projects
+## This is my personal repository for my Codecademy Java projects

 This repo holds my current progress for my Code Academy Java Course, along with projects included in the course.